Robert Todd Lincoln: Civil War years

 Months afterwards, while serving on Grant's US Army staff, Robert Lincoln recalled the occurrence to Colonel Adam Badeau, a fellow officer who happened to be a friend of Edwin Booth's.
 Badeau sent a letter to Booth, complimenting the actor for his heroism.
 Before receiving the letter, Booth had been unaware that the man whose life he had saved on the train platform was the president's son.
-The knowledge of who he had saved that day was said to have been of some comfort to Booth following his brother's assassination of the president.
+The knowledge of whom he had saved that day was said to have been of some comfort to Booth following his brother's assassination of the president.
 Grant also sent Booth a letter of gratitude for his action.